wowtor/omnia/README.md

 **Note: according to the Ferroli manual, the H1 and H2 should be reversed.
 That didn't work for me!**

-The settings of the serial connection (rs485) are:
+When setting up a serial connection (rs485), you will need to configure the correct parameters.
+The factory defaults are:

 * baudrate: 9600
 * byte size: 8
 * parity: none
 * stop bits: 1

+and the modbus parameters are:

+* modbus method: RTU
-* modbus slave id: 1
+* modbus slave: 1

 These settings cannot be changed.